PaulHazelden/TheOtherPlace/README.md

-If you would like to support the publication of *Jesus and the Other Place*, or you have a story about the impact that believing in eternal conscious torment of the unsaved had on you - or of the conseuqnces of being told that you must believe it, when you had doubts - then please complete [this short form](https://forms.gle/WdtHYqaW535saqzB9).
+If you would like to support the publication of *Jesus and the Other Place*, or you have a story about the impact that believing in eternal conscious torment of the unsaved had on you - or of the consequences of being told that you must believe it, when you had doubts - then please complete [this short form](https://forms.gle/WdtHYqaW535saqzB9).
 Thanks!